 Capital gains tax

-Capital gains are the taxes you pay when you sell your investment for more than you paid for it.
+Capital gains taxes are the taxes you pay when you sell your investment for more than you paid for it.

 There are two different types of capital gains tax rates:

 - long-term capital gains taxes